sharynjs/sharyn/README.md

 > ⚠️ Hi :) This library is currently being rewritten.
 Don't use it.

 Sharyn is a library of packages that make your life easier and reduce your boilerplate code.
-Its **Development** packages are useful for any project, and the **Web** ones provide a wide range of tools and helpers for your web app projects.

 ## 🌹 Packages